 "She's gone out.
 Patrolling."

-"I'll stay here with Amy," she said calmly.
-"That way there will be someone home if Buffy comes back before you find her."
+"I'll stay here with Amy," she said.
+"That way there'll be someone home if Buffy comes back before you find her."

 "Thank you," he answered quietly.